 - Increased water consumption and urination

-Anatomy and physiology of hypoadrenocorticism
+Anatomy and Physiology of Hypoadrenocorticism

-A review of the basic anatomy and physiology of the organs involved in the disease helps explain why some dogs show certain clinical signs and others do not, as well as the reasoning behind different ways to diagnose and treat hypoadrenocorticism.
+Understanding the basic anatomy and physiology of the organs involved in the disease helps explain why some dogs show certain clinical signs and others do not, as well as the reasoning behind different ways to diagnose and treat hypoadrenocorticism.

 The specific hormones produced in each region include:

-- DHEA and androgenic steroids – precursors to testosterone and estrogen
+- DHEA and androgenic steroids: precursors to testosterone and estrogen

-Regulation of cortisol secretion
+Regulation of Cortisol Secretion

 Low cortisol levels can lead to low blood sugar, gastrointestinal upsets, weakness and contribute to low blood pressure.